jsnoble/readme/README.md

 query | specify any valid lucene query for elasticsearch to use  | String | optional

-start and end may be specified in elasticsearch\'s[date math syntax](https://www.elastic.co/guide/en/elasticsearch/reference/2.x/common-options.html#date-math)
+start and end may be specified in elasticsearch\'s [date math syntax](https://www.elastic.co/guide/en/elasticsearch/reference/2.x/common-options.html#date-math)

 Example configuration if lifecycle is set to "persistent"